HusamAamer/ChiefsPlayer/README.md

 ### Changelog

+v1.3.1
+- Ignore playing presention if passed resolution index was empty, and use index = 0 if passed resolution index was out of range.

 v1.3
 - Next, Prev, Forward and Backward separated buttons with all needed delegate methods.
 - Automatically hides over player controls after 2 secs